-A residential student (or a commuter student with optional meal plan) who withdraws between the first day of the academic semester and the census date for the semester/term, will be assessed a percentage of room and board charges.
+A residential student (or a commuter student with optional meal plan) who withdraws on or before the census date for the semester/term, will be assessed reduced/partial room and board charges.

-After the fall-spring census date, a student who officially withdraws from the University through the fifth week of the semester will be partially credited tuition, fees, room and board charges on a percentage basis determined by the week of school during which the official withdrawal takes place.
-For purposes of this policy, the week begins with the Monday (or Tuesday, if holiday) on which (full semester, On-campus) classes begin and extends through the following Sunday.
+After the fall-spring census date, a student who officially withdraws from the University through the fifth week of the semester will be partially credited tuition, fees, room and board charges-determined by the week of school during which the official withdrawal takes place.